RhiaFHunte/RhiaFHunte/README.md

 👩🏾‍💻 **Tech Proficiencies**: My skill set includes JavaScript, HTML, CSS, and Bootstrap, enabling me to build responsive and user-centric web experiences.

-🌱 **Ongoing Learning**: The tech industry's rapid evolution drives me to continuously explore new technologies and methodologies.
+🌱 **Ongoing Learning**: The ever-evolving nature of the tech industry inspires me to keep expanding my knowledge.
+Next, I plan on adding React to my tech stack.
 My goal is to enhance my proficiency in front-end development and deepen my understanding of back-end processes, broadening my skill set and enriching my professional experience.

 ## Collaboration Opportunities